BP to cut 10,000 jobs worldwide amid coronavirus pandemic

 Continue Reading Below

-Chief Executive Bernard Looney said that the roles will be office-based and come mostly this year.
-The company's current global workforce is 70,000.
+Chief Executive Bernard Looney said that the cuts will affect office-based roles in BP's global workforce of 70,000 people and come mostly this year.
+The changes are expected to significantly affect senior levels, cutting the number of group leaders by a third.

-The changes are expected to significantly impact senior levels, cutting the number of group leaders by a third.
-The company said it will make the senior structure flatter.
+“We are protecting the frontline of the company and, as always, prioritizing safe and reliable operations,” Looney said after a call with his staff.

 |Ticker